Jemmynat/Food-Reservation-Management-System/README.md

 ### 🏠 Home Screen
 🔧 Functional Highlights
-✅Central navigation hub: Serves as the main entry point into the system, guiding users to all core features.
+✅ Central navigation hub: Serves as the main entry point into the system, guiding users to all core features.
-✅Role-based access support: Includes an Admin Menu option, indicating separation of standard user and administrative functionality.
+✅ Role-based access support: Includes an Admin Menu option, indicating separation of standard user and administrative functionality.
-✅Reserve a Meal – initiates the food reservation workflow.
+✅ Reserve a Meal – initiates the food reservation workflow.
-✅Manage Reservations – allows users to view their reservations and admins to view, update, or track all existing reservations.
+✅ Manage Reservations – allows users to view their reservations and admins to view, update, or track all existing reservations.
-✅Personalized experience: Displays a welcome message with the logged-in user’s name, reinforcing user context and session awareness.
+✅ Personalized experience: Displays a welcome message with the logged-in user’s name, reinforcing user context and session awareness.
-✅Real-time context display: Shows the current day and date, improving usability and situational awareness.
+✅ Real-time context display: Shows the current day and date, improving usability and situational awareness.

 ![Home Screen](images/Frms_Home.png)